 7. Invite the team members you want to be able to see that Slack Channel.

-Then we are finishing adding the CRM, Auto-Email.
+We are finishing adding the CRM, Auto-Email.

 After all of that we are finishing our Single Sign-On then our RetainerCrypto.Online Crypto Utility Token.